 The following was originally published in Mike Cohn's monthly newsletter.
 If you like what you're reading, sign up to have this content delivered to your inbox weeks before it's posted here.

 Coming close only counts in horseshoes and hand grenades.

-Typically, a team wants partial credit when they're reached the end of the sprint and feel they've done "most" but not all of a given user story.
-They'll often claim they are something like 80 or 90% done and should therefore get some of the credit for the story.
+Typically, a team wants partial credit when they've reached the end of the sprint and feel they've done "most" but not all of a given user story.
+They'll often claim they are something like 80 or 90 percent done and should therefore get some of the credit for the story.

-One of the big problems with partial credit is that team's will usually overstate their amount or progress.
-They may claim to be 90% done when only 70% done.
-Of course we can't truly know how far done they are but overstating progress is common in my experience.
+One of the big problems with partial credit is that teams will usually overstate their amount or progress.
+They may claim to be 90 percent done when only 70 percent done.
+Of course, we can't truly know how far done they are, but overstating progress is common in my experience.

 Overstating progress feels good.
 The team is, after all, able to report a higher velocity.
 Unfortunately this won't feel good for long.
 As soon as someone divides the work remaining by the team's average velocity--which is now overstated--the result will be an artificially early prediction of when the work will be completed.